-With vMotion, you can change the host on which a virtual machine is running, or you can change both the host and the datastore of the virtual machine.
+With vMotion, you can change the compute resource on which a virtual machine is running.
+You also can change both the compute resource and the storage of the virtual machine.

 When you migrate virtual machines with vMotion and choose to change only the host, the entire state of the virtual machine is moved to the new host.
-The associated virtual disk remains in the same location on storage that is shared between the two hosts.
+The associated virtual disk remains in the same location on storage that must be shared between the two hosts.

 When you choose to change both the host and the datastore, the virtual machine state is moved to a new host and the virtual disk is moved to another datastore. vMotion migration to another host and datastore is possible in vSphere environments without shared storage.

 The state information includes the current memory content and all the information that defines and identifies the virtual machine.
 The memory content includes transaction data and the bits of the operating system and applications that are in the memory.
-The defining and identification information stored in the state includes all the data that maps to the virtual machine hardware elements, such as BIOS, devices, CPU, MAC addresses for the Ethernet cards, chip set states, registers, and so forth.
+The defining and identification information stored in the state includes all the data that maps to the virtual machine hardware elements.
+This information includes BIOS, devices, CPU, MAC addresses for the Ethernet cards, chipset states, registers, and so forth.

 Migration with vMotion occurs in three stages: